-It is often asked by the members….both new and old.
+It is often asked by the members… both new and old.
 I look at it like an insurance premium.
 The Union will be there when you need it.
-The Union is also the watchdog of the employer's actions, locally, regionally and nationally.
-At times, the Union also works jointly with the employer to develop policies and deliver information to all staff; harassment awareness sessions, joint safety and health committee training and the United Way campaign are just a few examples.
+The Union is also the watchdog of the employer's actions, whether at the local, regional or national level.
+At times, the Union also works jointly with the employer to develop policies and deliver information to all staff; joint health and safety committee training and the United Way campaign are just a few examples.
 Locally, regionally and nationally the Union raises members' concerns with the employer by way of Union/Management Consultation meetings.

 By meetings like local annual general meetings, YOU, the members tell your local executive what it is you want them to do or what direction you want them to take.
-They, in turn, do the same, along with all other locals in a region, to the Regional Vice President.
-Then the Regional Vice Presidents, as members of the UTE Executive Council, will help set the Union's national agenda.
-This Council also takes direction from the UTE Triennial Convention which delegates from your local attend.
+They, in turn, do the same, along with all other locals in a region, with their Regional Vice-President.
+Then, the Regional Vice-Presidents, as members of the UTE Executive Council, will help set the Union's national agenda.
+This Council also takes direction from the UTE Triennial Convention which some delegates from your local attend.

 The Union also acts as your bargaining agent for collective bargaining purposes to negotiate a Collective Agreement to cover the working conditions and benefits in your working life with your employer.
-I must say, that is no easy task.
+I must say that this is not an easy task.

 What has the Union done for me?
 Many members seem to think that the employer just gave us the rights and benefits that we have.

 In 1975, life at work looked at bit like this:

 - There was no "Discrimination" clause in the Collective Agreement

 - There was no "Technological Change" clause

 - There was no "Compressed Work Week" or "Flexible Hours" clauses

 - There was no "Maternity Leave" or "Paternal Leave"